embedded-by-n/Pear-Pie/README_DESIGN_BRIEF.md

 The kindness and encouragement that the staff and students in the School of Cybernetics have shown me, while I have learned to adjust to a new environment and juggle Autistic capacity fluctuations with navigating a system that is not designed for someone like me to succeed, has moved me.

+Thank you for giving me the opportunity through Cybernetics to make a difference for people with disabilities and help others to understand that even if we need a bit more time and patience, we have so much knowledge and experience that we want to share. <3

 Tom Biedermann - Resources, engouragement about futurism and thinking outside the box.
 Safiya - Resources, considerations of the security/privacy of individuals and for teahcing me about humanitarian engineering.
 Ash - for helping me to learn about the sensorum which spurred on my considerations around calming technology.